top of page

 "In the Buff" Stripped Down to Basics

-The phrase “in the buff” is a playful way to say someone’s naked—but it began with leather.
-In the 17th century, “buff” referred to a soft, tan leather made from buffalo or ox hide, similar in color to human skin.
+The phrase “in the buff” is a playful way to say someone is naked, but it actually began with leather.
+In the 17th century, “buff” referred to a soft, tan leather made from buffalo or ox hide, which was similar in color to human skin.
 People began using “buff” to describe that bare-skin tone.

-There’s a military twist, too: soldiers wore buff-colored tunics, and when out of full uniform, they were said to be “in the buff.”
-Over time, the phrase stuck—and took on a cheekier meaning.
+There is also a military twist.
+Soldiers once wore buff-colored tunics, and when out of full uniform, they were described as being “in the buff.”
+Over time, the phrase stuck and eventually took on its cheekier modern meaning.

 ADVERTISEMENT